Chart Color Schemes

 Croydon Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-As we examine future population trends, a population increase just below the median of statistical areas across the nation is expected, with the area expected to increase by 1,107 persons to 2041 based on aggregated SA2-level projections, reflecting with an increase of 9.6% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends indicate a just below median increase across statistical areas nationally, with Croydon Park (NSW) SA2 expected to increase by approximately 1,110 persons to 2041, reflecting a total increase of around 10.0% over the 17 years.

 Frequently Asked Questions - Population